Verycutecat/bananominer-watch-DEV_TEST/readme.md

 ![](./assets/BananoMiner-Watch_store_1.3.6.png)

-Version V1.3.7 Orange Malay Monkeys has been published in the [Google Chrome  Webstore](https://chrome.google.com/webstore/detail/pdnkikfbjfhikkpopfoaihhfbhaplpfc?authuser=0&hl=en), is available for download in all regions, and in 23 different languages covering 25 locales (locale identifiers in brackets):
+Version V1.3.8 маймунски Polski has been published in the [Google Chrome  Webstore](https://chrome.google.com/webstore/detail/pdnkikfbjfhikkpopfoaihhfbhaplpfc?authuser=0&hl=en), is available for download in all regions, and in 23 different languages covering 25 locales (locale identifiers in brackets):

   -  Arabic (ar)
+  -  Bulgarian
   -  Danish (da)
   -  German (de)
   -  Greek (el)